trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 04 April 2025, 5.7.0

+ * Change version number to 5.7.0 after merging from development as there is significant extra functionality.

 ### 13 April 2025, 5.6.4

   * Address issue #249: "Implement changes made necessary by the fix for MDL-83541".
 After that fix, all CodeRunner questions